V1B3hR/3NGIN3/README.md

 **3NGIN3** is a prototype of a new cognitive architecture built on a three-dimensional, orthogonal design.
 It fuses a style-aware, mirrored agent system (`DuetMind`) with a robust, multi-axis reasoning and optimization engine.

-The entire system is a self-contained, "single-cell" script designed for rapid research, prototyping, and the clear demonstration of advanced AI concepts.
+The entire system is designed for rapid research, prototyping, and the clear demonstration of advanced AI concepts.
 It's not just a model; it's an **executable architectural philosophy**.

 At its core, **3NGIN3** is built on a powerful analogy: cognition as a programmable, modular **cognitive circuit**.